cissa-unimelb/info/role-descriptions.md

 - Empathetic
 - Mature

-### Hackathon Director
+### Competitions Director

-The Hackathon Director is responsible for all things hackathon related.
-They focus on ideating and organising hackathon events throughout the year.
+The Competitions Director is responsible for all things competition related.
+They focus on ideating and organising hackathons and other competitive events throughout the year, including CISSA's annual Codebrew competition in Semester 1.

 **Key Responsibilities**